denasara0/Antisemitism-detection/README.md

 # Antisemitism Detection using Naive Bayes

 This repository contains a machine learning system for detecting antisemitic content in social media posts using a Naive Bayes classifier.
+This is no longer up to date but will be shortly

 ## Project Overview

 The system includes:
 - **Text preprocessing**: Cleaning and normalizing social media text
 - **Feature extraction**: Using TF-IDF vectorization for text features
-- **Naive Bayes classification**: Training and predicting antisemitic content
-- **20-80 train-test split**: Proper evaluation of model performance
-- **CSV output**: Adding classification labels to your dataset
+- **CSV output**: Adding classification labels to the dataset

 ## Files Description

-- `naive_bayes_classifier.py`: Main classifier implementation
-- `create_sample_data.py`: Script to generate sample data for testing
-- `preprocessing.py`: Original preprocessing script for webscraped data
-- `webscrape.py`: Web scraping script (currently empty)
-- `requirements.txt`: Python dependencies

 ## Installation